top of page

 Our solution

 Our view of nature and species conservation is rooted in a broad understanding of ecological science.
 We see conservation management as an interdisciplinary endeavour that encompasses environmental, social and governance issues.
-As Indigenous Peoples and Local Communities (IPLCs) are often overlooked in global conservation efforts, we promote the participation of IPLCs and support their knowledge of the natural environment to develop nature-based solutions and build a wildlife/biodiversity-based economy.
+As Indigenous Peoples and Local Communities (IPLCs) are often overlooked in global conservation efforts, we promote the participation of IPLCs and support their knowledge of the natural environment to develop nature-based solutions and build a biodiversity-based economy.

 Through this approach, we can simultaneously address multiple objectives outlined in the Kunming-Montreal Global Biodiversity Framework.